jzielinski47/jzielinski47/README.md

-Hey, I'm Jakub.
+## Hey, I'm Jakub ✨

-I'm a developer and a web designer based in Poland.
-I'm passionate about user interface design and web development and that's what I love to do in my spare time.
-Contact me: jzielinski47dev@gmail.com

-Frameworks: React, React-Native
+🧠 Applied computer science student at Cracow University of Technology<br />
+🏎️ PK Mech Power Formula Student Team member<br />
+📚 I create full-stack web applications<br />
+☕ As a former barista, I'm passionate about Java

+Feel free to explore all my work, as it stands as a reflection of my journey as a developer.

 <!--
 **jzielinski47/jzielinski47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.